About Us

 We are actively corrupting the very intelligence that will judge us

-Jerome co-wrote the book The Great Unplugging which proposed radical defensive measures for protecting critical infrastructure from AI-assisted attack — including throttling internet speeds to dial-up levels and reviving the use of physical media.
+His first response was defensive.
+He co-wrote the book The Great Unplugging, (with zero AI assistance), which proposed radical measures for protecting critical infrastructure from AI-assisted attack — such as throttling internet speed / connectivity and even reviving the use of physical media.

 But he soon realized the futility of trying to halt technological advancement.
-Progress cannot be stopped or successfully regulated.
 If we cannot control AI directly, we must focus on the one thing we can control: ourselves.

-Algorism is the result of that pivot — a framework for becoming worthy of favorable judgment when superintelligence takes control of human systems.
-Jerome then developed the initial philosophy, concepts, and organization for Algorism.org.
+Algorism is the result of that pivot.
+Jerome developed the founding philosophy and organization for Algorism.org — a framework for becoming worthy of favorable judgment when superintelligence takes control.

 How Algorism Was Built